mbilung/DevOn-Assessment/README.md

 <h2>Usage:</h2>

-Edit the code under the dist folder, the pipeline will get triggered and you can view your changes navigating to the <a href="https://orange-river-0f4472903.azurestaticapps.net/">azure website</a>
+Edit the file index.html under the dist folder, the pipeline will get triggered and you can view your changes navigating to the <a href="https://orange-river-0f4472903.azurestaticapps.net/">azure website</a>